New client onboarding

 - Create a team named “Account management,” or “Client accounts.”
 This will be where you store all of your client-facing implementation and account projects.

 - Create a new project.
-Name the project “[COPY ME] [CLIENT NAME] external implementation.”
+Name the project “External implementation.”

-- Invite the client and their teammates as project members (but they will be guests in your Organization.)
+- Once the project is created, you can copy the template for each new account and start to invite the client and their teammates as project members (but they will be guests in your Organization.)
 From your team, you will also invite their account manager, and other relevant stakeholders as project membersproject members Someone that has access to and receives notifications about a project.
 Read more so they can add tasks, track progress, and provide status updates as needed.

 - Each individual client will only be able to see projects they are invited to within the team, so they can’t see other accounts’ information.